thoughtspot/thoughtspot.github.io/pages/application_integration/embedding_viz/about_embedding_viz.md

 ---
-title: [elephant]
+title: [About Embedding]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+toc: false
 sidebar: mydoc_sidebar
 ---
-# About Embedding

 Embedding allows you to display a pinboard from ThoughtSpot on your own Web page, Web portal, or application.
 You can also enable full embedding, which allows you to create content in an embedded environment.
 When using Embedding, authentication is achieved through SAML.

 After authentication, a URL is provided to call the desired visualization and populate it into an iframe.